Powerbomb: Scoop lift powerbomb

 In this variation of a powerbomb an opponent is first scooped so they are horizontal across an attacking wrestler's chest.
 The wrestler then pushes the opponent up and turns them, so that they are sitting on the shoulders of the wrestler, before then slamming them down in a powerbomb motion.
 A seated version is also possible.
 This maneuver was occasionally performed by "The Alpha Male" Monty Brown and was referred to as the Alpha Bomb.
 Raquel Rodriguez uses a one arm version of the powerbomb known initially as the Chingona Bomb, now dubbed the Texana Bomb.

 Sit-out powerbomb

 In this variation of a powerbomb, the attacking wrestler falls to a seated position as they slam the opponent down.
 Some wrestlers remain in seated position to pin the opponent, while others choose not to.
 The move can either be performed as a standard powerbomb or as a gutwrench powerbomb.
-The move was popularized by Jushin Liger, who used it as a finisher, known as the Liger Bomb, and was also famously used by Batista as the Batista Bomb.
+The move was popularized by Jushin Liger, who used a high angle version dropping the opponent on the upper shoulders instead of the back as a finisher, known as the Liger Bomb, and was also famously used by Batista as the Batista Bomb.